Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 The Nakahechi route is one of six remaining pilgrimage routes on the Kumano Kodo:

-The Nakahechi route is also the only route that connects all three Grand Shrines of the Kumano Kodo, offering a unique cultural and spiritual experience.
+The Nakahechi route is the only one connecting all three Grand Shrines of the Kumano Kodo, offering a unique cultural and spiritual experience.

 hongu taisha